alexishuf/hdtss/doc/WEBSOCKET.md

 By design, `!bind` sequences include the client hammering the server with `values` lines.
 In this case, the client must always wait the server to indicate how many `values` lines it can receive from the client.
-Since the first `values` line must be on the first message, the server will always accept that line.
-However, the client must not send any message other than `!end` before the server sends a `!bind-request N` where N is the number of `values` lines the server is ready to receive.
+Thus, the client must not send any message other than the `headers` line or an `!end` before the server sends a `!bind-request N` where N is the number of `values` lines the server is ready to receive.

-The `!bind-request N` message is sent only once by the server after it receives a `!bind` message.
+The `!bind-request N` message is sent only once by the server after it processes a `!bind` message.
 At any point after that the server may send `!bind-request +N2` messages which are incremental.
-That is, if the client had sent _k_ lines after a `!bind-request N1` message and the client receives a `!bind-request N2` message, then it is allowed to send _N1-k+N2_ messages.
+That is, if the client had sent _k_ lines after a `!bind-request N1` message and the client receives a `!bind-request N2` message, then it is now allowed to send _N1-k+N2_ messages.

+Since there is no synchronization between the client sending `values` lines and the server sending sending `values` lines, the server will send one
+`!tive-binding` line before sending the `values` that spawned from that binding.
+This allows the client to correlate each `values` line it receives to a binding it previously sent as a `values` line earlier.